What’s the difference between blockchain and DLT?

 Few of us take the time to understand blockchain or the way it works, and fewer still dive deep enough to understand the distinction between blockchain and Distributed Ledger Technology.
 This short blog post aims to highlight the difference between the two, and introduce you to the main principles behind DLT.

 So what’s the difference between blockchain and DLT?

-Distributed Ledger Technology is an umbrella term used to describe technologies which distribute records or information (the kind you might find on accounting ledgers) among all those using it, either privately or publicly.
+Distributed Ledger Technology is an umbrella term used to describe technologies which store, distribute and facilitate the exchange of value between users, either privately or publicly.

 Blockchain is a type of DLT, a subcategory of a more broad definition, much like how the word ‘car’ falls under the umbrella term ‘vehicles’ and ‘Satoshi Nakamoto’ falls under ‘geniuses’.

 As the cryptoworld continues to grow and change, we’re seeing an abundance of interesting projects eager to test, tune and tamper with our idea of DLT.
 This has led to the creation of several variations of the original bitcoin blockchain, but also DLT systems which have ditched the idea of a blockchain altogether, such as IOTA’s Tangle Network, Hashgraph, and peaq.